3 Ways We Boost Your Career

 While still in school, you’ll build a professional network of more than 100 contacts.
 We also host an internal site where grads can find job leads posted by leading agencies (and post leads themselves!).
 We also use our closed Alumni group on LinkedIn to share updates, and encourage networking among our growing family of grads.

 Maybe that sounds like hyperbole.
 It’s anything but.

 You’ll take classes like “Get a Job, “How to Network”, and more.
-You’ll be encouraged to market yourself online, and take your own creative reputation seriously.
-By the time you actually graduate, you’ll already have spent quite a while preparing for the working world.
+You’ll be encouraged to market yourself and take your own creative reputation seriously.
+By the time you actually graduate, you’ll be more than ready to go.

 today without M.AD School.